England tour of India: Virat Kohli withdraws from first two Tests due to personal reasons

-India’s Virat Kohli will miss the first two Tests against England due to “personal reasons”, the country’s cricket board said on Monday.
+India’s Virat Kohli will miss the first two Tests against England due to “personal reasons,” the country’s cricket board said on Monday.

 The Board of Control for Cricket in India will name a replacement soon with the opening Test of the five-match series starting Thursday in Hyderabad.